wavemaker/docs/learn/app-development/services/web-services/working-with-soap-services.md

 ## SOAP Service Usage

 To use the Service data within the app, you need to create Variable.
-[Variable Access](http://[supsystic-show-popup id=105])

 [![](/learn/assets/web_soap_var.png)](/learn/assets/web_soap_var.png)